 \section{Algorithm Design}

-{It is clear that problem (\ref{p1}) is intractable to be solved due to the non-convexity caused by the non-smooth objective function and the coupling of variables.
-In this section, we are going to design an effective algorithm for this problem.} Specifically, the max-min form of the objective function is first removed by using a slack variable.
-Second, the resulting problem is decomposed into three sub-problems, and different algorithms are designed to solve them separately.
-Finally, according to the proposed BCD-based greedy method with MRC and SDP, {the sub-optimal solution of problem (\ref{p1}) is obtained}.
+It is clear that problem (\ref{p1}) is intractable to be solved due to the non-convexity, stemming from the non-smooth objective function and variable coupling.
+In this section, we devise an effective algorithm to tackle this problem.
+Specifically, the max-min form of the objective function is first removed via a slack variable.
+Next, we decompose the resulting problem into three sub-problems, addressing each with tailored algorithms.
+Finally, according to the proposed BCD-based greedy method with MRC and SDP, the sub-optimal solution of problem (\ref{p1}) is obtained.